cbourke/ComputerScienceI/documents/laGuidelines.md

 ### Timeline {#timeline .unnumbered}

 -   Hacks are generally due on Monday evenings at midnight.
-Randomized grading assignments are to be posted to Piazza prior to the due date/time by the instructor.
+Randomized grading assignments are to be posted to the online message board prior to the due date/time by the instructor.

 -   Learning Assistants are required to have completed their assigned